 A PMP mock exam simulates the real exam experience for you, so that you can practice.
 As an analogy you can think of it as a flight-simulator for the PMP exam allowing you to hone your test-taking skills.

 Mock exams often come in the form of a PMP exam simulator.
-The simulator software mimicks the real exam experience as closely as possible in terms of features, functionality and content.
+The simulator software mimics the real exam experience as closely as possible in terms of features, functionality and content.

 The most important part of the simulator is the content, which comes in the form of PMP sample questions.
 A good online PMP test will offer at least five complete exams.
 That's five exams with 200 questions each, allowing you to practice on 1,000 questions before you go to take the real exam.